Skip to Content

 But when you’ve got a long beard, so long that the forebeard covers the neckbeard, maintaining the neckline isn’t quite as important because it isn’t really visible in any case.

-Once you’ve got around 3 to 4 weeks of growth, start brushing your beard daily.
+Once you’ve got around 3 to 4 weeks of growth, it’s usually worth it to start brushing your beard.

-What it’ll do is train the beard to grow straighter, flatter, and more uniformly.
-Yes, this makes a beard appear thicker without actually increasing the number of hairs you’ve got.
+What it’ll do is tame the beard to grow straighter, flatter, and more uniformly.
+This can make a beard appear fuller without actually increasing the number of hairs you’ve got.

 how to brush your beard properly